Getting a B&B Mortgage

 Releasing equity

 If you have other properties you could release equity from, this could help with a deposit or even fund the purchase completely.
-Speak to a broker to see if this kind of remortgaging strategy could work for your portfolio.
+Speak to a broker to see if this remortgaging strategy could work for your portfolio.

 Unsecured business loan